Automatically update your documentation or other repository content by authenticating CircleCI to push commits directly to GitHub

 settings.
 Instead, click on the gear icon in the top right.
 Then choose “SSH

 Permissions” and “Add SSH key”.
-For the Hostname put “github.com” 6.
-Copy-paste the private key in /tmp/ssh-temp/key
+For the Hostname put “github.com” /tmp/ssh-temp/key

 into the field